 What did women wear in the 1950s?
 Attending Hot August Nights, the largest classic car show in the west, has inspired me to take a look at 1950s fashion for women.
 My hubby and I usually dress up in vintage or repro ’50s clothes before going out to see all the cars.
-Sadly not very many people dress up, or if they do it’s just in 50s costumes.
+Sadly, not very many people dress up, or if they do it’s just in ’50s costumes.
 The 1950s were a time when fashion exploded into new directions, new colors, and new silhouettes.
 It is an iconic decade that has spurned a vintage retro fashion revival including Pin Up and Rockabilly clothing.
-I created the handy infographic above and detailed 1950s fashion history below to help you not only understand some fashion history but also to figure out how to put together your own 1950s fashion look that goes beyond saddle shoes and poodle skirts.
+I created the handy infographic above and detailed 1950s fashion history below to help you not only understand some fashion history, but to also figure out how to put together your own 1950s fashion look that goes beyond saddle shoes and poodle skirts.

-> 1950s Fashion Trends
+1950s Fashion Trends

 - Tea length swing dresses with petticoats for fullness

 - Pencil or circle skirts, poodle skirts for teens

 - Kitten heels, saddle shoes, stiletto heels